eslint/rfcs/designs/2023-prelints/README.md

 In order to make all of this work, we'll need to make the following changes in the core:

-1. `linter.js` will need to be updated to treat virtual files the same as processor code blocks (recursively linting) and to do a first traversal of the file using prelints.
+1. `linter.js` will need to be updated to treat fragments the same as processor code blocks (recursively linting) and to do a first traversal of the file using prelints.
 1. `FlatConfigArray` will need to be updated to define the `prelints` key.
 1. Create a new `PrelintContext` object.
 1. `RuleTester` will need to be updated to support passing in `prelints`.